 - a.
 The previous development proposal, while not to the current test standards, passed three school APF determinations at the time of Basic Plan, Comprehensive Design Plan and at Specific Design Plan; - b.
-The previous development proposal resulted in the creation of 212 record lots that may be permitted for construction without any restriction pertaining to school APF until September 3, 2004 (CB-15-1999 established a requirement to test for school APF if the lot is a...shown on a record plat that has been recorded for more than six (6) years...•); - c.
-Analysis has determined that the current 5-year projected enrollment for the schools that affect the subject property have been developed with the understanding that some of that projected enrollment is to be generated from the housing associated with the 212 building lots that were platted in 1998;

-- d.
-The subject preliminary plat proposes 44 building lots for single-family detached dwelling units.
+The previous development proposal resulted in the creation of 212 record lots that may be permitted for construction without any restriction pertaining to school APF until September 3, 2004 (CB-15-1999 established a requirement to test for school APF if the lot is A...shown on a record plat that has been recorded for more than six (6) years...@); - c.
+Analysis has determined that the current 5-year projected enrollment for the schools that affect the subject property have been developed with the understanding that a substantial amount of the 212 building lots platted in 1998 were factored into that projected enrollment; - d.
+The subject preliminary plat proposes 44 building lots for single-family detached dwelling units to be served by public water and sewer systems.
 If the application is approved, the number of building lots will be reduced by 168 or approximately 80% of the original total.
-If this reduction of building lots is approved, the corresponding amount of projected pupil yield will also be reduced by the same amount: - e.
-A determination not to require a 4-year wait condition is consistent with the longstanding Planning Board policy of determining transportation APF when: A property has been through a previous APF test; The development on that property has been assumed in the background development; and A new application is proposing a new development in place of the previously approved development that has an equal or lesser impact to the public facilities; - f.
-While not directly related to school APF, the approval of the subject application would correspondingly reduce the impact to all of the other public facilities that are tested and it would provide a lotting pattern (2 acre minimum lot size versus a 8,400 square foot minimum lot size) that is viewed by the surrounding community as being more consistent with the Master Plan and the general residential character of the area. - 7.
-Fire and Rescue -The Growth Policy and Public Facilities Planning Section has reviewed the subdivision plans for adequacy of public facilities and concluded the following: - a.
+If this reduction of building lots is approved, the corresponding amount of projected pupil yield will also be reduced by the same amount; - e.
+A determination not to require a 4-year wait condition is consistent with the longstanding Planning Board policy of determining transportation APF when: 1) A property has been through a previous APF test; 2) The development on that property has been assumed in the background development; and 3) A new application is proposing a new development in place of the previously approved development that has an equal or lesser impact to the public facilities.
+This policy, as it relates to transportation APF, has been litigated and found to be an appropriate means of determining adequacy when a development proposal changes but the APF impact of the proposal is the same or less: - f.
+While not directly related to school APF, the approval of the subject application would correspondingly reduce the impact to all of the other public facilities that are tested and it would provide a lotting pattern (2 acre minimum lot size versus a 8,400 square foot minimum lot size) that is viewed by the surrounding community as being even more consistent with the Master Plan and the general residential character of the area.

+- 9. Fire and Rescue -The Growth Policy and Public Facilities Planning Section has reviewed the subdivision plans for adequacy of public facilities and concluded the following: - a.
 The existing fire engine service at Accokeek Fire Station, Company 24 located at 16111 Livingston Road has a service response time of 6.25 minutes, which is beyond the 5.25 minutes response time guideline. - b.
 The existing ambulance service at Accokeek Fire Station, Company 24 located at 16111 Livingston Road has a service response time of 6.25 minutes, which is within the 6.25 minutes response time guideline for Lots 1-5; Lots 11-18 and Lots 39-44.
 All other Lots are beyond. - c.
 The existing paramedic service at Allentown Road Fire Station, Company 47 located at 10900 Fort Washington Road has a service response time of 11.51 minutes, which is beyond the 7.25 minutes response time guideline.
 The nearest fire station Accokeek, Company 24 is located at 16111 Livingston Road, which is 6.25 minutes from the development.
 This facility would be within the recommended response time for paramedic service.